 - Jane Portman, co-founder of Userlist

-Watch the full recording below, or read on for the key highlights of the discussion.
+Watch the full recording below, or read on for the best tips and key highlights of the discussion.

 Yohann says, do think of user onboarding as a single flow.

 "Think of user onboarding as a single flow.
 Define a starting point and resulting point."